veliovgroup/Meteor-Leaderboard-Neo4j/readme.md

 });
 ```

-To generate Players we can, all methods below is reactive and works almost in same way, the `players` variable is array of object {*[Object]*}:
+To generate Players we can use several methods, all methods below is reactive and works almost in same way, the `players` variable is array of object {*[Object]*}:
 ```javascript
 Players.insert(players);
 /* or */